SAP/ownid-developer-tutorial/src/gigya.md

 ### Generating Gigya Auth Keys

 Most REST API requests to Customer Data Cloud should be made securely, using an authentication mechanism.
-Using an application key and secret is one of the recommended methods by SAP Customer Data Cloud and requires creating an application on the Console, that is associated with a permission group.
+Using an application key and a secret is one of the recommended methods by SAP Customer Data Cloud and requires creating an application on the Console, that is associated with a permission group.

 To generate an application key and secret to allow OwnID to perform REST API requests to SAP Customer Data Cloud, please check the instructions [here](https://developers.gigya.com/display/GD/Signing+Requests+to+SAP+Customer+Data+Cloud#SigningRequeststoSAPCustomerDataCloud-ApplicationandUserKeys).